-System startup and shutdown
+System Startup and Shutdown

-- From the HMC, just like any other OS, except no loadparms are needed/used. - From VM, there are usually some CMS/CP commands issued in PROFILE EXEC, followed by a 'CP IPL devno CLEAR' - From VM, you can still IPL from the reader, if desired. - snIPL (simple network IPL) - How the rest of the system is brought up by init is a very complex process, beyond the scope of this talk.
+- From the HMC, just like any other OS, except no loadparms are needed/used. - From VM, there are usually some CMS/CP commands issued in PROFILE EXEC, followed by a 'CP IPL devno CLEAR' - From VM, you can still IPL from the reader, if desired. - snIPL (simple network IPL) - How the rest of the system is brought up by init is a very complex process, beyond the scope of this talk. - See if there are any handouts left from "9274 The Linux IPL Procedure" which was given this morning.